 - Australia was the second country in the world to allow women to vote

 - The Great Barrier Reef has its own postbox.
 You’ll need a special Great Barrier Reef stamp to send out emails from there though!

 Banks in Australia use a point system.
 To qualify for setting up a bank account, you would need 100 points.
 Below is a list of documents and its accompanying points:

-• Drivers’ licence, shooters’ licence, public service employee ID card or a Commonwealth or State Government financial entitlement card
+• Valid licences include drivers’ licence, public service employee ID card, shooter’s licence or a Commonwealth or State Government financial entitlement card.

-• A document with your name and address on it, such as a utility bill or bank statement
+• A document with your name and address on it, such as a bank statement.

 Major Australian banks include ANZ, Commonwealth Bank, NAB and Westpac.
 They offer online services that enable you to open a bank account online.
 However, you will still be required to head down physically to a branch to present the 100 points worth of documentation before you can start making withdrawals.

 To decide on which bank to settle on, you can use finder.com.au to compare interest rates of the various savings accounts offered by the various Australian banks.